Need to talk? Call 1800 882 436.

 If your baby is breastfeeding

-Be mindful of your ‘let-down’ and how quickly your breast milk is flowing.
-Some mothers have a very rapid flow and newborns especially can struggle a little until they get better at coordinating their suck-and-swallow pattern.
+Be mindful of your let-down and how quickly your milk is flowing.
+Some people have a very rapid flow and newborns can struggle a little until they get better at coordinating their suck-and-swallow pattern.

 If your baby is bottle feeding